 - Any directory tree which a user has write permissions to, such as e.g. /home, /tmp and /var/tmp/, should be on a separate partition.
-This reduces the risk of a user DoS by filling up your "/" mount point and rendering the system unusable (Note: this is not strictly true, since there is always some space reserved for root which a normal user cannot fill), and it also prevents hardlink attacks. - Any partition which can fluctuate, e.g. /var (especially /var/log) should also be on a separate partition.
-On a Debian system, you should create /var a little bit bigger than on other systems, because downloaded packages (the apt cache) are stored in /var/cache/apt/archives. - Any partition where you want to install non-distribution software should be on a separate partition.
-According to the File Hierarchy Standard, this is /opt or /usr/local.
-If these are separate partitions, they will not be erased if you (have to) reinstall Debian itself. - From a security point of view, it makes sense to try to move static data to its own partition, and then mount that partition read-only.
-Better yet, put the data on read-only media.
-See below for more details.
+This reduces the risk of a user DoS by filling up your "/" mount point and rendering the system unusable (Note: this is not strictly true, since there is always some space reserved for root which a normal user cannot fill), and it also prevents hardlink attacks.1

 In the case of a mail server it is important to have a separate partition for the mail spool.
 Remote users (either knowingly or unknowingly) can fill the mail spool (/var/mail and/or /var/spool/mail).
 If the spool is on a separate partition, this situation will not render the system unusable.
-Otherwise (if the spool directory is on the same partition as /var) the system might have important problems: log entries
+Otherwise (if the spool directory is on the same partition as /var) the system might have important problems: log entries will not be created, packages cannot be installed, and some programs might even have problems starting up (if they use /var/run).